SamuelGouret/React-Todo/README.md

-Chapter 07: Get the content of the form (onChange event)
+Chapter 08: React Hooks (State) to get the data